Plaçage

-History and development of the plaçage system
+History and development

 The plaçage system developed from the predominance of men among early colonial populations, who took women as consorts from Native Americans, free women of color and enslaved Africans.
 In this period there was a shortage of European women, as the colonies were dominated in the early day by male explorers and colonists.

 Given the harsh conditions in the colonies, persuading women to follow the men was not easy.
-France sent women convicted along with their debtor husbands, and in 1719, deported 209 women felons "who were of a character to be sent to the French settlement in Louisiana."
+France sent women convicted along with their debtor husbands and in 1719 deported 209 women felons "who were of a character to be sent to the French settlement in Louisiana."

 The placage system first developed in Saint-Domingue.
 France sent women from the poor houses to the West Indies, but they had the reputation of also being former prostitutes from La Salpêtrière, and in 1713 and again in 1743, the authorities in Saint-Domingue complained that Paris sent the settlers unsuitable former prostitutes as wives.
-The custom of sending brides from France was therefore discontinued in the French West Indies in the mid 18th-century, which benefitted the development of a placage system there.
-A new colonisation policy was adopted, in which male colonists from France merely came to the colony to make their fortune and returned to France after a few years, during which they did not marry but lived with a free woman of colour.
+The custom of sending brides from France was therefore discontinued in the French West Indies in the mid-18th century, which benefitted the development of a placage system there.
+A new colonisation policy was adopted in which male colonists from France merely came to the colony to make their fortune and returned to France after a few years during which they did not marry but lived with a free woman of colour.

-France also relocated young women orphans known as King's Daughters (filles du roi) to their colonies for marriage: to both Canada and Louisiana.
+France also relocated young women orphans known as King's Daughters (filles du roi) to their colonies for marriage to both Canada and Louisiana.
 France recruited willing farm- and city-dwelling women, known as casket or casquette girls, because they brought all their possessions to the colonies in a small trunk or casket.

 Historian Joan Martin maintains that there is little documentation that "casket girls", considered among the ancestors of white French Creoles, were brought to Louisiana.
-The Ursuline order of nuns chaperoned the casket girls until they married.
-Martin writes that some Creole families who today identify as white had ancestors during the colonial period who were African or multiracial, and whose descendants married white over generations.
+The Ursulines, an order of nuns, chaperoned the casket girls until they married.
+Martin writes that some Creole families who today identify as white had ancestors during the colonial period who were African or multiracial, whose descendants married whites over generations.

 Through warfare and raids, Native American women were often captured to be traded, sold, or taken as wives.
 At first, the colony generally imported African men to use as slave labor because of the heavy work of clearing to develop plantations.
 Over time, it also imported African women as slaves.
-Marriage between the races was forbidden according to the Code Noir of the eighteenth century, but interracial sex continued.
-The upper class European men during this period often did not marry until their late twenties or early thirties.
+Marriage between the races was forbidden according to the Code Noir of the 18th century, but interracial sex continued.
+The upper class European men during that period often did not marry until their late twenties or their early thirties.
 Premarital sex with an intended white bride, especially if she was of high rank, was not permitted socially.